St Erth railway station: Facilities

 The station buildings are constructed of granite in an 'L' shape west and north of the St Ives bay platform.
 The booking office is staffed for part of the day and is located in the west-facing section which faces the station car park.
 The northern range incorporates staff accommodation as well as refreshment facilities which appeared in a list of the ten best station cafes published in The Guardian in 2009.
 Platforms 2 and 3 have a long canopy above them to protect passengers waiting for their train.
 At the west end of this is a covered footbridge which links with the main westbound platform for trains to Penzance, and a large wooden shelter is provided here.
 A small granite building further up the platform is for staff use.
 As with several other stations in Cornwall, small palm trees grow on the main platforms, both of which can accommodate seven-coach trains.

 In 2017, a new concourse and ticket office was opened in St Erth, replacing the old ticket office which was smaller.
 The new building now includes toilet facilities and a waiting lounge, including a medium-sized ticket office with two windows.
 This process also included upgraded step-free access to the concourse and to platforms 2 & 3.
 A new entrance to platforms 2 & 3 near to the station café was also built, next to an also new private building for staff only.
 An improved transport interchange is under construction in 2018.

+A replacement footbridge with lifts is being installed to enable step-free access to the whole station.
+The work was due to be completed in spring 2024, but was later pushed back to the end of 2024.
+The original footbridge was dismantled in October 2024 and donated to the East Somerset Railway; they plan to install it at Cranmore railway station by the end of 2025.
+The span of the new footbridge, which weighed 50 tonne, was lifted into place by a 1000 tonne crane in October 2024, with temporary staircases being used until permanent staircases are erected.
+The project provoked discussion: it was supported by local MP Derek Thomas and Connor Donnithorne, the cabinet member responsible for transport at Cornwall Council, while some residents opposed the plans.
+One local historian said that the station would be "losing a valuable asset", replaced by a poorly-designed "eyesore".